shaquille-galanto/screaming-architecture-nextjs/README.md

 ### ✏️ Rule #9: Use kebab-case for file/folder names

-A common convention in React is to name components in PascalCase and non-components in camelCase.
+A common convention in React is to name components in `PascalCase` and non-components in `camelCase`.
 However, this can lead to inconsistency and potentially confuse developers.
 Moreover, it is susceptible to conflicts with case-sensitive file systems, such as Continuous Integration, Version Control, and Operating Systems.
 Using kebab-case helps avoid these issues.
 See [feature file structure](#-feature-file-structure) for reference.

 ### ✏️ Rule #10: Use relative import when importing from the same module